misselvexu/mixmicro-apollo/docs/en/design/apollo-design.md

 <tr>
 <td>Database down</td>
 <td>The client is not affected, Portal cannot update the configuration</td>
-<td>After the Config Service is enabled <a href="/#/en/deployment/distributed-deployment-guide?id=_323-config-servicecacheenabled-whether to enable the configuration cache">configuration cache</a>, read the configuration Fetch is not affected by database downtime</td>
+<td>After the Config Service is enabled <a href="/#/en/deployment/distributed-deployment-guide?id=_323-config-servicecacheenabled-whether-to-enable-configuration-caching">configuration cache</a>, read the configuration Fetch is not affected by database downtime</td>
 <td></td>
 </tr>
 </tbody>
 </table>